DoctorTone/VR_spaces/README.md

 # VR Spaces

-An environment to showcase models/products/rooms
+An environment to showcase models/products/rooms in desktop and fully immersive VR.